{% for i in (1..include.N) %}

 The slideshow timer

-The Play and Pause fns are called from the html onClick, attached to the two buttons, which carry the id 'play' and 'pause'.
+The Play and Pause buttons call a fn 'playToggle' via inline html onClick, which carry the id 'play' and 'pause' to show/hide them.
 The timer starts using the fn called 'setInterval' and stops with 'clearInterval'.
 The value 3000 stands for 3seconds, before plusSlides fn calls a new slide.
 The fn also has to hide the play button when pressed and show the pause button, and then hide the pause button when pressed and show the play button again!

 // SLIDESHOW